rhdhorchestrator/orchestrator-demo/05_events/README.md

 Application properties can be initialized from environment variables before running the application: None

 ## Pre-requisites
-When deplying on OCP cluster, [eventing communication](https://github.com/rhdhorchestrator/orchestrator-helm-operator/blob/main/docs/main/eventing-communication/README.md) must be enabled.
+When deploying on OCP cluster, [eventing communication](https://github.com/rhdhorchestrator/orchestrator-helm-operator/blob/main/docs/release-1.4/eventing-communication/README.md) must be enabled.

 > [!NOTE]
 > Currently this workflow is only usable when deployed on a cluster with